thin-edge/thin-edge.io/docs/src/howto-guides/0012_install_and_enable_software_management.md

-# Install and enable software managment feature
+# Install and enable the software management feature
 Below steps show how to download, install and enable thin-edge software management feature.

 ## Download and install software management packages on the device